Who we are

 We occasionally recruit data protection specialists and other administrative staff on fixed-term contracts (“contract agents”).

-We will, however, consider spontaneous applications for certain data protection specialists, experts in other fields, or administrative positions.
+We also consider spontaneous applications for certain data protection specialists, experts in other fields, or administrative positions.

 Please contact email@example.com if you want more information or would like to make a spontaneous application.
 If you wish to make an application, please mention that you are applying for a post in the EDPB Secretariat.